dybran/Containerizing-Microservices-Project/Containerizing-microservices-project.md

 `$ docker compose down`

-When ever changes are made to the codes, we pull from github and run the `$ docker compose build` command to add the changes. it is adviced to make small changes at a time in microservices than making big changes at once.
+When ever changes are made to the codes, we pull from github and run the `$ docker compose build` command to add the changes.

+It is adviced to make small changes at a time in microservices than making big changes at once.